ronilaukkarinen/mastodon-bird-ui/README.md

 - Dark patterns for dropdowns and other pop overs like emoji picker
 - Tinted deep purple, subtle beautiness
 - Action bar in the bottom on mobile
-- Birdsite-like like animation in the heart icon
+- Micro-interaction in the like/favourite icon (see more about [this](#micro-interactions))
 - Circling boost animation
 - Support for RTL languages
 - Hide lists by default, show them on hover
+- Carefully polished UI with hand picked/designed icons based on open source versions of Iconoir, Ionicons and Feather

 ## Installation for Mastodon instance admins